18201270456/code-repository/README.md

-Backup of codes and some configuration files.
+Backup of codes I wrote and some configuration files.